abdulwaheed76/practices/README.md

 ## Ownership
 Sprints are ownership of the team overall, success of a sprint is success of the full team (regardless of individual tasks).
 You can say you may hold at least 1% to 10% responsibility of overall team work.
-You own 100
-% of the taks specificily assigned to you.
+You own 100% of the takes specifically assigned to you.
 Responsibility includes, but not limited to, completing the task with at least minimum quality and absolutely agreed time mentioned in estimates.

 ## Deviations
 If you encounter any deviation in attainable preplaned timeline estimates , promptly inform the reasons and circumstances to your lead and project manager.
 Inform far ahead and as soon as possible when deviations are anticipated .
 NOT at the end or when time had elapsed.

 ## Timelines
 Once sprints and/or ticket estimats and plans are created and agreed upon , if there are delays in timeline without a reasonalbe cause, then the